josrolgil/josrolgil.github.io/_posts/2025-03-18-traffic-with-hyperfoil.md

 ![hyperfoil logo]({{ site.baseurl }}/images/2025/hyperfoil/logo.png)

 I needed to send some requests to my microservice and a colleague suggested to use a tool that I did not know: [Hyperfoil](https://hyperfoil.io/).
 Basically, you can configure a load that will be sent to a set of HTTP endpoints.
 Something nice about Hyperfoil is that the core of it is concurrent.
-The tool will not be a bottle neck when sending lots of requests, as could happen with others.
-This is a short tutorial about how to use it.
+The tool will not be a bottleneck when sending lots of requests, as could happen with others.
+Below I describe a short tutorial about how to use it.

-The first step is to download the binaries and save then in a known directory.
+The first step is to [download](https://github.com/Hyperfoil/Hyperfoil/releases) the binaries and save then in a known directory.
 Once there, you can access the CLI:
 ```
 cd hyperfoil-0.27.1/
 ./bin/cli.sh